 His form for City in the first half of 2016/17 season encouraged West Ham United to part with £10m to sign him, but in the first five months of his London Stadium career saw him struggle for form and goals.
 By the summer he was deemed surplus to requirements and was reunited with former boss Steve Bruce when he joined Aston Villa on a season-long loan.
 He re-established himself at West Ham in subsequent years and by the start of 2021 he had made 87 appearances and scored 11 goals.
 In January 2021 he transferred to West Bromwich Albion, a side struggling at the foot of the Premier League who turned to rescue manager Sam Allardyce for survival.

 Sondgrass played for Scotland at all youth levels and made his senior debut in February 2011 against Northern Ireland.
+He retired from international football in 2019 having won 28 caps and scored 7 goals including a hattrick against Malta in September 2016.

 Date/Place of Birth: 7 September 1987, Glasgow